demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_V3_README.md

 This playbook returns a file sample correlating to a path into the War Room using the following sub-playbooks:
 inputs:
-1) Get File Sample From Path - Powershell Remoting.
+1) PS Remote Get File Sample From Path.
 2) Get File Sample From Path - VMware Carbon Black EDR (Live Response API).